 Trained in Collaborative Practice, CALM Mediator accredited by the Law Society of Scotland

 She is an enthusiastic supporter of the Collaborative process recognising that it offers separating spouses a real opportunity to address all the issues arising from their separation in a wholistic and dignified manner.
 The Family unit will continue after separation , albeit in a different form and this process allows the needs of the whole family to be looked at with the objective of achieving bespoke solutions that meet their needs.
+Having experienced many clients who have had acrimonious and costly fights over the years often to try to assuage their damaged emotions the Collaborative process is a welcome addition to the Family lawyer’s toolbox for trying to resolve the fallout of separations in a more dignified and respectful manner.

 A qualified counsellor specialising in relationship difficulties, I support individuals and couples through the divorce process to achieve their goals.